ethereum/hive/simulators/ethereum/rpc/README.md

 ABI, interacts with the pre-deployed events contract.
 It send transactions, executs calls and examines generated logs.

 Each test is designed to run in parallel with other tests.
-In most cases the fist step a test performs is to create a new account and fund it from the vault contract.
-After the account is funded the actual test logic is run.
+In most cases the first step a test performs is to create a new account and fund it from the vault contract.
+After the account is funded the actual test logic runs.